arduino/help-center-content/content/Software Support/Upload/If-your-sketch-doesnt-upload.md

 1. Ensure only one instance of the Arduino IDE and serial monitor is active, and close other applications that may be using the serial port.
 1. If the issue persists, restart your computer.
+1. If you are using Linux, see [Fix port access on Linux](https://support.arduino.cc/hc/en-us/articles/360016495679-Fix-port-access-on-Linux).
 1. If none of the above worked, see [Find and stop process blocking a port](https://support.arduino.cc/hc/en-us/articles/4407830972050-Find-and-stop-process-blocking-a-port) for advanced troubleshooting.

 [Back to top](#top)